Faculty of Economics and Administrative Sciences

 IFN-103 Financial Essentials

-The aim of this course is to inform the students about the basic concepts of finance and to provide them with knowledge on issues such as saving, access to financial resources, the use of the resources obtained and their transformation into investments that they may need both in their private and business lives.
+The aim of this course is to inform the students about the basic concepts of finance and to provide them with knowledge on issues such as savings, access to financial resources, the use of the resources obtained and their transformation into investments that they may need both in their private and business lives.
 Students taking this course will have the necessary knowledge for the selection of financial instruments used in daily life.

 MAT-101 Mathematics for Business